Declining sperm counts, polluted breast milk, autoimmune disorders — the diabolical legacy of capital’s exploitation of labour

 As the ratio of capital/machinery to labour rises, the rate of profit tends to fall and more and more capital becomes overaccumulated, or surplus — unprofitable to (re)invest — resulting in rising debt (i.e. dependence on public subsidies), greater speculation, and deeper economic crises.
 (The historical trend towards a fully automated system of production therefore eventually makes socialism an economic necessity.)

-The more extractive and therefore labour-intensive a form of production, the higher the rate of profit.
-(Statistical mechanics has proven that higher labour-intensity, as compared to a higher capital:labour bias, equates to greater rates of profit.)
-Fossil fuel has been the most important source of extractive production for capitalism, not only because giant machines have to be built by exploited labour in order to extract it; or because the process of extraction itself is labour and fuel intensive; but because once it is used, it disappears into thin air and has to be dug up anew… by exploited labour.
+The more extractive/subtractive and therefore labour-intensive the type of production, the higher the rate of profit.
+(As proven by statistical mechanics.)
+Fossil fuel has been the most important source of extractive production for capitalism, not only because giant machines have to be built by exploited labour in order to extract it; or because the process of extraction itself is labour and fuel intensive; but because once it is used, it disappears into thin air and has to be dug up anew… by exploited machine-operating labour.
 Physical products made of oil-based plastics are relatively flimsy, and largely unrecyclable, too, enabling inbuilt obsolescence.
-Hemp bioplastics by contrast can be made up to 10 times stronger than steel yet lighter than carbon fibre; and are of course biodegradable.
+Hemp bioplastics by contrast are strong yet lighter than carbon fibre; and are of course biodegradable.

-This is why it has taken so long for renewable energy, based largely on metal mining, to attract large-scale investment.
-It is only now that fossil fuel production has become so capital-intensive (although the rate of exploitation of the remaining workers is very high) — hence the industry’s debt crisis — and the best quality oil has been exhausted, that its share in the mix of energy production is starting to decline, even if only very slightly.
-Even between January 2020 and March 2021, at a time when they were pledging to “build back better”, the G7 governments (UK, US, Canada, Italy, France, Germany and Japan) committed $189bn to support oil, coal and gas compared to $147bn on ‘clean’ forms of energy.
+All this is why it has taken so long for renewable energy, based largely on metal mining, to attract large-scale investment.
+It is only now that fossil fuel production has become so capital-intensive (although the rate of exploitation of the remaining workers is very high) — hence the industry’s enormous debt crisis — and the best quality oil has been exhausted, that its share in the mix of energy production is starting to decline, even if only very slightly.
+Even between January 2020 and March 2021, at a time when they were supposedly pledging to “build back better”, the G7 governments (UK, US, Canada, Italy, France, Germany and Japan) committed $189bn to support oil, coal and gas compared to $147bn on ‘clean’ forms of energy (at least at the point of consumption).
 The support included measures to remove or downgrade environmental regulations as well as direct funding of oil, gas and coal.
 The G7 represent a 10th of the world’s population but are responsible for almost a quarter of CO2 emissions.

-While fossil fuel may fall to 50% of the mix of energy production, its absolute production may rise, since economic output under capitalism tends to double every 20 years.
+If fossil fuel could fall to 50% of the mix of energy production, its absolute production may still rise.
+Economic output under capitalism tends to double every 20 years.

 As Jason Hickel writes in his book Less Is More, there was